 What's a society?

-Societies are student groups who meet to take part in an activity or share an interest.
-From astronomy to aerobics and politics to poetry - we have over 200 student-run societies and more than 60 sports clubs for you to get involved in.
-If you can't find what you're looking for, you can even start your own.
+Societies are student groups who meet to take part in an activity or shared interest.
+From astronomy to aerobics, and politics to poetry – we have over 200 student-run societies and more than 60 sports clubs to get involved in.
+If you can't find what you're looking for, you can even start your own!

 As well as having fun, you can develop skills highly valued by employers.
-For example, joining a society committee is a great way to develop your leadership or teamwork skills.
-You can also get your skills and experience recognised through our employability certificate, the York Award.
+For example, joining a society committee is a great way to develop your leadership or teamwork.
+You can also get your experience recognised through our employability certificate, the York Award.

 Over 200 student societies